 World Toilet Day is a United Nations Observance that celebrates toilets and raises awareness of the 4.2 billion people living without access to safely managed sanitation.
-It is about taking action to tackle the global sanitation crisis and achieve Sustainable Development Goal 6: water and sanitation.
+It is about taking action to tackle the global sanitation crisis and achieve Sustainable Development Goal 6: water and sanitation for all by 2030.

 Share a post

 Flood, drought and rising sea levels threaten sanitation systems – from toilets to septic tanks to treatment plants.
 Everyone must have sustainable sanitation that can withstand climate change and keep communities healthy and functioning. #WorldToiletDay

 Sustainable sanitation is resilient to climate change and safely processes bodily waste.
 Toilets, combined with clean water and good hygiene, form a strong defence against #COVID19 and future disease outbreaks. #WorldToiletDay

 Wastewater and sludge from toilets contain valuable water, nutrients and energy.
 Sustainable sanitation systems make productive use of waste to safely boost agriculture and also reduce and capture emissions for greener energy. #WorldToiletDay

 Explore examples from around the world showing how governments and non-state actors are accelerating action towards SDG 6.